-Welcome to Virtual Admissions!
+Welcome to Admissions!
 For a quick video tour of our campus, watch the video below.
 To read more about Admissions at the Academy, just keep scrolling down.
 You can request more information here.

 A Virtual View

 To see a preview of our Virtual Classrooms, click the button below.

 What it means be a child of the Sacred Heart

 In this video, listen to alums discuss what being a child of the Sacred Heart means to them and take a quick glimpse into a day in the life of a student at the Academy.

 If you’d like a little more information, click the Request Info button below to fill out our Inquiry Form and our Admissions Office will contact you.

 “Coming to a Sacred Heart school, you have entered into a family, and have come to a home.”

 These words, excerpted from “Life at the Sacred Heart,” are a true reflection of the Academy.
 Many families say they genuinely feel a part of our family.
 Relationships are integral to who we are as a Sacred Heart school, and that key element helps enrich our community.
 Whether it’s the care and dedication our teachers show to each child, our students and adults who respectfully greet each other in the halls, or the way we come together in prayer, we strive to be the heart of Jesus to one another.